billerickson/Gallery-Metabox/readme.txt

 == Description ==

+NOTE: This uses the old media gallery interface, and I have no plans to change this.

 I use the WordPress Gallery a lot on websites I build.
 It's a wonderful tool, but it's hard to find.
 Instead of telling users "Click the first icon next to Upload/Insert, then click the gallery tab", I created this simple plugin to display all the attached images in a metabox.

 It's also customizable for developers (see documentation).